Mina (Italian singer): Since 1974

 After that event, Mina's singles started to chart in Italy again.
 The track "Succhiando l'uva" (2002), written for her by Zucchero, peaked at No. 3 on the chart.
 Mina's cover of "Don't call me baby (Can't take my eyes off you)" (2003) reached No. 4 in Italy.
 The single "Alibi" (2007) reached No. 6 in Italy.
 The triple CD The Platinum Collection reached No. 1 on the Italian charts.
 So did Olio (1999), Veleno (2002), Bula Bula (2005), Todavía (2007), Le migliori (2016) and Maeba (2018).
 Mina's later releases included duets with Mick Hucknall, Fabrizio De André, Piero Pelù, Adriano Celentano, Lucio Dalla, Joan Manuel Serrat, Chico Buarque, Miguel Bosé, Tiziano Ferro, Giorgia and Seal.
 In recent years, Mina has been writing a weekly column on the front page of La Stampa (from 2000 until 2011) and a page in the Italian edition of the magazine Vanity Fair, where she answered fan letters (from 2003 until 2015).

 Mina continues to publish gold selling albums to the present.
-She alternates pop albums with jazz-arranged projects and other styles, and keeps surprising with new musical collaborations.
-Meanwhile, her voice and songs are omnipresent in radio and TV commercials, theme tune of sports programs, talent shows (where they sing classics), tribute shows, new covers, and even as samples in the recordings of other artists (for example rapper Mondo Marcio).
-Although not appearing live, she opened and closed the 2009 Sanremo Music Festival with her version of the Puccini opera aria "Nessun dorma".
-Her voice was also present, singing a cover in video's by main sponsor TIM, at the Festival editions of 2017 and 2018.
+She alternates pop albums with jazz-arranged projects and other styles and keeps surprising with new musical collaborations.
+Meanwhile, her voice and songs are omnipresent in radio and TV commercials, theme tunes of sports programs, talent shows (where they sing classics), tribute shows, new covers, and even as samples in the recordings of other artists (for example rapper Mondo Marcio).
+Although not appearing live, she opened and closed the 2009 national Sanremo Music Festival with her version of the Puccini opera aria "Nessun dorma".
+Her voice was also present, singing a cover in videos by main sponsor TIM, at the Festival editions of 2017 and 2018.

+The latter year, on the final night, a digitized version of Mina was shown performing Another Day of Sun, a cover of the song from the La La Land musical soundtrack, as a three-dimensional hologram of spaceship commander Mina, being projected onto the Ariston festival stage.

-In 2016, there was quite hype about a second album of Mina and Celentano together: Le Migliori.
-It became the best selling album of the year in Italy.
+In 2016, there was quite a hype about a second album of Mina and Celentano together: Le Migliori.
+It became the best-selling album of the year in Italy.
 In 2018, Mina's new album MAEBA in 2018 debuted again at the Number 1 spot of the Italian albums and vinyls hitparade.

+In 2023 a surprising intergenerational duet of Blanco (20) and Mina (83), "Un briciolo di allegria", made number 1 in the Italian hitparade for 5 consecutive weeks.

+On 20 April 2024, the triple live album Mina Live at the Bussola 1968-1978 was packaged and released by Warner Music Italy, consisting of a limited and numbered edition box containing the 4 LPs recorded live by Mina, the only live performances of her career, realized at the Bussola in Marina di Pietrasanta in the years 1968 (Mina alla Bussola dal vivo) 1972 (Dalla Bussola) and 1978 (Mina Live '78).